kgn/Coaches-Loupe/README.md

 Coaches Loupe
 ========

-*This is still in early alpha, it currently only saves shots to the desktop.*
+*This is still in early alpha, it currently only saves shots to the desktop and uploads to [CloudApp](http://getcloudapp.com).*

 [http://coachesloupe.com/](http://coachesloupe.com/ "Coaches Loupe")